SICKAG/sick_safetyscanners-release/README.md

 #### From Binaries

 The driver is released at longer intervals as a binary package.
-At the moment the initial release is still in progress.
-Once it is released it can be installed with the foloowing command:

-~~`sudo apt-get install ros-<rosdistro>-sick_safetyscanners`~~
+`sudo apt-get install ros-<rosdistro>-sick_safetyscanners`

 #### From Source